KoenZomers/SunSetRiseLib/README.md

 # Sunrise and sunset calculation in C#

 Heavily cleaned up and simplified C# library to calculate the sunrise and sunset for a location on earth on any given date.
-Compiled for .NET Standard 2.0.
+Compiled for .NET Standard 2.0, .NET Framework 4.5.2, .NET Framework 4.7.2 and .NET Core 2.0.

 ## Usage